 For most conferences, I’ll use this bag as my underseat luggage/carry-on bag so I don’t have to pack it separately.
 Don’t forget to also pack a small bag or purse you can use when you attend dinners or other evening events.

 If you are visiting vendor booths at the event, it’s a good idea to make sure you have enough storage space in your bag for anything you may pick up at the booths.
+You might end up bringing home a lot more than you came with.

 I really like this bag from Amazon, which includes lots of space for small items and essentials.
 It’s also stylish and compact.
+It’s also one of the best gifts for business travelers if you have one on your list.

 Don’t forget your chargers.
 It can sometimes be difficult to get replacements for them on the road, especially if you are in a remote area, or don’t have a car.
 For conferences where I’ll sit at a table with other attendees, I try to label my charger in some way with my name or with washi tape.
 That way, you’ll know which ones are yours, and it’ll be easier to identify if you leave them behind.